immortalbikash/Gloalaws/README.md

 ## How to Deploy the Stack

 ### 1. Set Up the Network (VPC & Subnets)
-- Create a VPC with CIDR: `10.0.0.0/16`
+- Create a VPC: `10.0.0.0/16`
 - Create 2 **public subnets**: `10.0.1.0/24` and `10.0.2.0/24`
 - Create 2 **private subnets**: `10.0.3.0/24` and `10.0.4.0/24`
-- Create and attach an Internet Gateway
+- Make an Internet gateway and connect it
-- Create a NAT Gateway in one of the public subnets
+- Establish a NAT gateway in a public subnet
-- Update route tables accordingly for internet and private access
+- Route tables should be updated appropriately for private and internet access

 ### 2. Create Security Groups
-- ALB Security Group: Allow ports 80 (HTTP) and 443 (HTTPS) from anywhere
+- Allow port 80(HTTP) and 433(HTTPS) from any location with ALB security group.
-- ECS Security Group: Allow traffic from ALB only
+- ECS Security Group: Only let ALB Traffic
-- RDS Security Group: Allow MySQL traffic (port 3306) from ECS only
+- RDS Security Group: only accept MYSQL traffic from ECS on port 336

 ### 3. ECS Cluster and Task Definition
-- Create an ECS Cluster using AWS Fargate
+- use AWS Fargate to establish an ECS cluster.
-- Define a Task with:
-  - Docker image URL
-  - Port mapping: 80
-  - 0.5 vCPU and 1 GB memory
-- Enable CloudWatch logging
+- Define a Task with: Docker image URL, Port mapping: 80, 0.5 vCPU and 1 GB memory, Enable CloudWatch logging

 ### 4. Databases and Caching
 - **RDS**: Create a MySQL DB in private subnets, Multi-AZ enabled
-- **DynamoDB**: Create a table for cart/session data
+- **DynamoDB**: Create a table for cart and session data
 - **Redis (ElastiCache)**: Set up for caching product and cart data

 ### 5. S3 Buckets
-- Create two buckets:
-  - `globalshop-assets` (for images/files)
-  - `globalshop-logs` (for logs)
+- Create two buckets:`globalshop-assets` (for images/files), and `globalshop-logs` (for logs)
 - Enable encryption and add lifecycle rules (e.g., move to Glacier after 30 days)

 ### 6. Load Balancer Setup